isaacs/node-glob/README.md

 ### Options

-All the options that can be passed to Minimatch can also be passed to Miniglob to change pattern matching behavior.
+All the options that can be passed to Minimatch can also be passed to Glob to change pattern matching behavior.
 Additionally, these ones are added which are glob-specific, or have glob-specific ramifcations.

 All options are false by default.

 * `cwd` The current working directory in which to search.
-Since, unlike Minimatch, Miniglob requires a working directory to start in, this defaults to `process.cwd()`.
+Since, unlike Minimatch, Glob requires a working directory to start in, this defaults to `process.cwd()`.
-* `root` Since Miniglob requires a root setting, this defaults to `path.resolve(options.cwd, "/")`.
+* `root` Since Glob requires a root setting, this defaults to `path.resolve(options.cwd, "/")`.
 * `mark` Add a `/` character to directory matches.
 * `follow` Use `stat` instead of `lstat`.
 This can cause undesirable